Rishi-Selarka/iOS-Calculator-Clone/README.md

 ## 👨‍💻 About the Developer

-Built by **Rishi Selarka** as a demonstration of iOS development skills.
+Built by **Rishi Selarka** as a demonstration of intermediate iOS development skills.

 **Connect with me:**
 - 🐙 GitHub: [@Rishi-Selarka](https://github.com/Rishi-Selarka)